Tina Hunter

-Tina Hunter (born January 19, 1985) is a science fiction, fantasy and horror author as well as a blogger.
+Tina Hunter (born January 19, 1985) is a Canadian science fiction, fantasy and horror author as well as a blogger.

 In 2009, Hunter had her first two short stories published in the "Seven Deadly Sins: Flash Fiction Challenge #1" anthology and two more stories were published in the "Creatures of the Night: Flash Fiction Challenge #2" anthology, both published by Absolute XPress.
 Another story was picked up for publication in "The Red Book: Chinese Whisperings" collaborative anthology, published by eMergent Press.